 If you enjoy gambling but don’t like losing, then you should try Zethr – a decentralised gaming and casino platform where you can be the house.

 Unlike other gaming tokens, Zethr’s ethereum-based ZTH token can be sold back at the price it achieved in the company’s initial coin offering, giving investors and players a guaranteed floor.

 Zethr also allows token holders to choose between seven dividend rates, from 2 percent to 33 percent, via dividend cards that contribute to the house bankroll.

 The Ethereum Name Service (ENS) is one of those apps that shines for its simplicity.
 Blockchain addresses are long and complex, which makes them hard to write or copy.
 But ENS turns them into names you can remember easily.

 You could name your wallet ‘liven.buymecoffee.eth’ and not have to worry about handing out a hexadecimal address every time you want to take a payment.

 Names are issued via an auction process, and don’t have to be restricted to assets on the blockchain.
 ENS comes with resources including a bids and auctions dashboard, and lookup tool for domains and auctions.

-You've made your way into a Livenpay blog post, we're currently running our ico at livenpay.io - you can contribute there and the whitepaper if you're curious about the project, thanks for stopping by.
+You've made your way into a Livenpay blog post, we're currently running our Public Token Sale at livenpay.io - you can contribute there and the whitepaper if you're curious about the project, thanks for stopping by.